Processing Large Containers

 Recommendations:

-Use the source software to make a very large image or container into multiple smaller-sized images.
+2. Use the source software to split a large image or container into multiple smaller-sized images.
 We recommend 500GB or less, with 1TB being the upper limit of decompressed content.
 Overly large imports will take longer to process before review can begin, are more likely to introduce errors, and are generally not good practice.

 Reference Reveal Processing Supported File Formats for a list of Archive container types supported by Reveal.